Mplayer.com: History

-The company first began as Mpath Interactive, a venture capital start-up co-founded in early 1995 by Brian Apgar, Jeff Rothschild and Brian Moriarty, based in Cupertino, California.
+The company first began as Mpath Interactive, a venture capital start-up co-founded in early 1995 by Brian Apgar, Jeff Rothschild, Brian Moriarty, and Danielle Berry, based in Cupertino, California.
 It was later renamed to HearMe.
 Mpath Interactive later moved to Mountain View, California, after acquiring Catapult Entertainment, Inc., and their online gaming service XBAND.
 Mplayer began as a division in October 1996 to provide online gaming to subscribed users.
 A few months prior to launching Mplayer, Mpath announced their goal for the service in a job description: Not only will people go to the Internet for information, they will also go to it to meet and interact with other people.
 Mplayer, scheduled to debut 1996, will bring the excitement of real-time multi-player gaming to the Internet's World Wide Web for the first time.
 It will feature popular PC-based games from well-known game publishers.
 Mplayer's features will include voice-capable games and chat rooms where players can converse as they play the games, watch games in progress and choose teams or opponents.
 In February 1997, they began to offer internet play for free for their major commercial games such as Quake, as well as card and board games such as Scrabble and Spades.
 They were one of the first major commercial communities on the internet to offer such a service.
 They continued to add many new games to their offering.
 The slogan that was used from its founding was "Wanna Play?"
 By the end of 1998, the company had a staff of 111 employees, and about 80 by late 2000.
 The company was listed on NASDAQ beginning April 29, 1999 as MPTH, which changed to HEAR by late September of the same year.